ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 as many times in the nodelist.

-To be valid, integer values in the `element-index` and `slice-index` components MUST be in the I-JSON range of exact values, see
+To be valid, integer values in the `element-index` and `slice-index` components MUST be in the I-JSON {{-i-json}} range of exact values, see
 {{synsem-overview}}.